Counselor Training Program

 What Types of Jobs Do Counseling & Psychological Services Trainees Tend To Obtain After Graduating?

 The career path that our pre-master’s trainees take after graduation varies based on their evolving interests.
 We have had several trainees continue at Counseling & Psychological Services or Wellness Services as paid employees.
-Alumni of our training program have also secured employment at the following agencies: Meridian Center with Lakeview, Binghamton University Student Life Program, Rape Crisis Center, Children's Home Society, Community Drug and Alcohol Council, and UWF Career Services (as Assistant Director).
+Alumni of our training program have also secured employment at the following agencies: Meridian Center with Lakeview, Binghamton University Student Life Program, Rape Crisis Center, Children's Home Society, Community Drug and Alcohol Council, and UWF Career Development & Community Engagement (as Assistant Director).
 Our trainees have also gone on to work for an eating disorder clinic, an agency that specializes in the treatment of borderline personality disorder, and at an adolescent treatment center.
 Several trainees have also been accepted to doctoral programs within the field of psychology.